TV & Movies

 Malcolm & Marie

-Sam Levinson teams up with Zendaya and John David Washington for an achingly romantic drama in which a filmmaker (Washington) and his girlfriend (Zendaya) return home following a celebratory movie premiere as he awaits what’s sure to be imminent critical and financial success.
-The evening suddenly takes a turn as revelations about their relationships begin to surface, testing the strength of their love.
-Working with cinematographer Marcell Rev, Levinson creates a film of rare originality; an ode to the great Hollywood romances as well as a heartfelt expression of faith in the medium's future.
+Zendaya and John David Washington star in this achingly romantic drama in which a filmmaker and his girlfriend return home following a movie premiere as he awaits what’s sure to be imminent critical and financial success.
+But the evening suddenly takes a turn as revelations about their relationships begin to surface, testing the strength of their love.
+Shot in black and white on 35mm film and with voyeuristic cinematography, it’s a highly stylised film that combines golden age Hollywood glamour with intense claustrophobia and emotional drama.
+Definitely not a pick-me-up rom-com, but worth a watch if you’re in the mood for something deep with critically acclaimed performances.

 The Last Letter From Your Lover

-A pair of interwoven stories set in the present and past, The Last Letter From Your Lover follows Ellie Haworth (Felicity Jones), an ambitious journalist who discovers a trove of secret love letters from 1965 and becomes determined to solve the mystery of the forbidden affair at their center.
-As she uncovers the story behind Jennifer Stirling (Shailene Woodley), the wife of a wealthy industrialist, and Anthony O’Hare the financial journalist assigned to cover him, a love story of Ellie’s own begins to unfold with the assistance of an earnest and endearing archivist who helps her track down more letters.
+This is one of those movies that tells two interwoven stories across different time periods.
+In a nutshell, Ellie is an ambitious journalist who discovers a trove of secret love letters from 1965 and becomes determined to solve the mystery of the forbidden affair at their centre.
+And, as she works with an endearing archivist to track down more letters, she uncovers the affair between the wife of a wealthy industrialist and the financial journalist assigned to cover him, all while a love story of her own begins to unfold.
+It’s sentimental, bittersweet, and escapist — enjoy.

 Irreplaceable You

-Irreplaceable You is the heartwarming, romantic story of Abbie and Sam, best friends since childhood who are engaged to be married, and whose tranquil New York lives come crashing down when Abbie receives an unexpected diagnosis.
-Faced with the prospect of an uncertain timeline, Abbie begins a touching and often humorous search for a new love to take care of Sam.
-Along the way, Abbie makes unlikely friendships with Myron (Christopher Walken), Kate (Kate McKinnon) and Mitch (Steve Coogan) whose one thing in common is that they focus on living, while they are dying.
-Yep, it's a total tear-jerker.
+Irreplaceable You is the heartwarming, romantic story of Abbie and Sam.
+They’re best friends since childhood and engaged to be married, but their lives come crashing down when Abbie receives a terminal cancer diagnosis.
+Faced with an uncertain timeline, Abbie begins a touching yet humorous search for a new love to take care of Sam.
+Along the way, Abbie makes unlikely friendships with Myron (Christopher Walken), Kate (Kate McKinnon) and Mitch (Steve Coogan), who all share the common experience of living while dying.
+Don’t let the cast of top-notch comedians fool you, this one’s a real tear-jerker.

 Image Credit: Netflix